rackerlabs/developer.rackspace.com/src/docs/cdn/getting-started/index.rst

 such as pulling content from your website's origin servers, caching rules, access restrictions, and purging content from the CDN's edge servers.

+Please note that Rackspace CDN does not support video streaming or serving content over SSL/TLS at this time.

 Concepts
 ========